Northwestern Wildcats Logo

 Northwestern Wildcats Emblem

-The first colors of the team were black and gold.
+The team’s first colors were black and gold.
 However, too many institutions also use them.
 So in 1892, they chose purple.
 White is auxiliary.
 Under Armour has been developing purple team uniforms since 2012.

 • Purple is the color of inner strength and energy.
 He was considered a royal and used by leaders.
 It predicts a team victory.
 Signifies power and self-confidence.